oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Attributes such as the password are not gettable.

-You can set individual attributes using :meth:`ConnectParams.set()`:
+You can set individual default attributes using :meth:`ConnectParams.set()`:

 .. code-block:: python